OpenRailAssociation/rcm-dx/RCM-DX-Specification_EN.md

 Primitive data type of the attribute, this describes the type of the content in the attribute itself.

 **Parent object**
-An attribute is always assigned to a group or a dataset, here the name of this group or dataset is mentioned.
+An attribute is always assigned to a group or a data set, here the name of this group or data set is mentioned.

 **Mandatory**
 If the attribute is absolutely necessary and must exist as well as contain a value, `yes` is written here, otherwise `no`.